Eco-friendly and natural non toxic vegan Gesso

 The full kit makes 1,5 litre Gesso, which is enough to prime about 10-15 medium-sized canvasses.
 It depends on the size of the canvas if you can prime more or less.

 Directions: mix as much gesso as needed for each session.
 Once mixed, store in an airtight container at room temperature.
 Shelf-life is 2-3 months.
+Dust is not good for the lungs , so always use a mask while mixing.

 The History of Artist Primers